 Annual returns must be completed in a legally recognised currency as at the effective date of the return (i.e. they must be completed in euro and not in Irish pounds where the return is made up to 1 January 2002 or later).
 Financial statements for a period ending on 1 January 2002 or later are also required to be completed in euro or in another legally recognised currency as at the company's financial year-end.

-Filing of the form B1 and the associated Financial Statements will become mandatory from June 1st 2017.
-Payment will be made online as well from this date.
+Filing of the form B1 and the associated Financial Statements became mandatory as of June 1st 2017.
+Payment must be made online as well.

 Returns which are filed late with the CRO incur a substantial Late Filing Penalty.